threefoldfoundation/books/content/mytwin/skills/extra/chat.md

     end;
 ```

 The problem here is that the messaging provider sits in the middle and has access to all messages passing through its messaging platform.
-It means that messaging providers can (or can be told to) do the following:
+This also means that messaging providers can (or can be told to) do the following:
-- do machine learning on message content and/or message volume, frequency, size and all sort of other data
+- do machine learning on message content and/or message volume, frequency, size and all sort of other data.
 - expose, compile and sell machine learning outcome (metadata)
 - provide access to meta data or actual messaging information to other companies or governing bodies
 - and much, much more.

 There are numerous documentaries and news stories out there that prove that this is the case.
-A decentralized messaging platform avoids all of this.
+A decentralized messaging platform avoids all of this

-Decentralized messaging send and receive messages from private messaging instances to the receiving party's private (messaging) instance.
-It doesn't have a central man in the middle.
+Decentralized messaging sends and receives messages from private messaging instances to the receiving party's private (messaging) instance.
+It does not have a central man in the middle.
 There are two main types of decentralized messaging in this capability:
 - _private chat_: private entity to private entity
-- _group chat_: one private entity creates and **hosts** the "group", and all the other members are invited to post and receive message from this group.
-The entity that starts the group also sets the groups "rules".
+- _group chat_: one private entity creates and **hosts** the "group" and all the other members are invites to post and receives message from this group.
+The entity that starts the group also sets the groups "rules"

 ### Private Chat

-With private chat we mean a chat between two entities.
+With private chat we mean a chat between to entities.
 These entities could be individuals, organizations, companies, clubs, basically anything.
-The chat is a one to one chat, and information (data) is exchanged between two private, secure and personal messaging platforms.
+The chat is a one to one chat and information (data) is exchanged between two private, secure and personal messaging platforms.
-- a chat starts with inviting the other persons twin (messaging and other services platform ), in this case the twin of the other person needs to be found and sent an invite message.
+- a chat starts with inviting the other persons twin (messaging and other services platform ).
+In this case the twin of the other person needs to be found and sent an invite message.
-- if the person accepts the invite, a secure connection allows messages to be send person to person without a third party in the middle.
-Only the (twins of) two people involved have access to he message data (metadata).
+- if the person accepts the invite a secure connection allows messages to be send person to person without a third party in the middle.
+Only the (twins of) two people involved has access tot he message data (and metadata)

 ```mermaid
 graph LR